-It's programmed into our brains; molded by the actions and words of our mothers, fathers, siblings, grandparents, teachers, and anyone else we have consistent contact with.
+We take on the patterns and behaviors of our mothers, fathers, siblings, grandparents, teachers, and anyone else we have consistent contact with.

-That programming determined our beliefs; what we think or don't think of ourselves and of the world around us.
-Our beliefs in turn choreographed our behavior and actions.
+This created our belief system; what we think or don't think of ourselves and of the world around us.
+Our "NORMAL" was created.
+And is carried into the relationships we developed.

 Traits of codependency do include pleasing and helping others, but codependents also want to feel needed and important - that’s the key distinction.
 They try to control and change people and situations… by being “helpful”.

 Codependents do this over taking care of themselves.
 We develop a strong, independent self.
 The key is to get to a place where you can be helpful, and nice and be unattached to the outcome.